bbe2/portfolio/README.md

 ## university.instruction
 [instructor.home.page](https://github.com/bbe2/instructor.brian)
 ```
+I equip students with immediate, tangible
+skills and preparedness to exceed employer
+expectations on day 1.

-Currrently I instruct foundational compute from machine
+Currently, I instruct foundational compute from
-and assembly with LC-3 via patt/patel to C++.
-My expertise
+machine and assembly with LC-3 via patt/patel to C++.
-also spans theoretical system design, practical re-engineering,
+My expertise spans theoretical system design,
+practical re-engineering, data transformation,
-data transformation and programming constructs, and STEM
+essential programming, and STEM communication.
-communication, complemented by my data science training
+I'm grateful for my quality master's in data
+science that upskilled my ability to author
-and course authorship, like COSC-526 data mining with Spark.
+graduate courses like COSC-526 data mining with Spark.

-I employ an active learning pedagogy, leveraging tools like
+An active learning pedagogy complements my
+instruction by leveraging Colab, Google Sheets,
-Colab, G Sheets, and Github.
-Taking inspiration from bee
+and Github.
+Drawing inspiration from
-festooning, students collaborate in JAMs, linking concepts
+bee festooning, students collaborate in weekly
-and tackling challenges, like analyzing a physical book's
-word count within an hour.
-My aim?
-Equip students with
-immediate, tangible skills for preparedness during un.REAL
-talent and task replacement.
+JAMs, linking root concepts for effective task
+decomposition like being handed a book and
+having an hour to create tables of all chapters
+and words for text and machine learning.

-An embodiment of a Lacanian real, a Krokeresque new.REAL
+An embodiment of a Lacanian real, a Krokeresque
-central to my teaching paradigm.
-Education is a performative
+new.REAL is central to my teaching paradigm.
-act, lived and crafted, not just passively consumed.
-The
+Education is a performative act, lived and crafted,
+not passively consumed.
+This paradigm challenges
-paradigm challenges traditional passive learning and draws
+passive learning and draws on Arthur Kroker's
-on Arthur Kroker's concept of body drift, i.e., a blend of
+concept of body drift, i.e., a blend of humanity
-humanity with technology and Foucault's active knowledge
+with technology and Foucault's active knowledge
 structures.
-Students don't absorb but actively shape, create,
+Students don't absorb but actively
+shape, create, and immerse themselves.
+Education
-and immerse themselves where education isn't symbolic but a
+isn't a symbolic un.REAL but a tangible,
-tangible, actionable commodity echoing Baudrillard's simulacrum.
+actionable commodity echoing Baudrillard's simulacra.
-Efforts showcase immediate skills, use of abstraction,
-ontological formation, and problem decomposition.
+The new.REAL demands deeper requiring use of
+abstraction and ontological formation skilling.

-Augment student learning and engagement with generative pretrained transformers that
+Augment student learning and engagement is furthered
+ using generative pretrained transformers that
-I.	Convert lecture audio to text and integrate into class corpus.
+a) Convert lecture audio to text and integrate
+=> into class corpus.
-II.
-Use GPT tech to synthesize disparities including lecture notes and textbook.
+b) Use GPT tech to synthesize disparities, including
+=> lecture notes and textbooks.
-III.Email disparity index and aggregate media into a central repository.
+c) Email disparity index and aggregate media
+=> into a central repository.
-IV.
-Feed repository into a course specific AI agent further supporting student tasks.
+d) Feed repository into a course specific AI agent,
+=> further supporting student tasks.
-V.	Facilitate upskill and recall mnemonics while postively experiencing a new.REAL of our social fabric.
+e) Facilitate upskilling and recall mnemonics
+=> while experiencing a new.REAL of our social fabric.

 ```